 - 1. Sort all pairs of sentences of $\mathbb{L} \times \mathbb{L}$ in shortlex.
-Let the ordered pairs $(TM_1, p_1), (TM_2, p_1), (TM_1, p_2), (TM_2, p_2), (TM_3, p_1), \ldots$ be the elements of the sort. - 2.
-Take the first element of the sort, $UTM(TM_1, p_1)$ , then run it for one iteration. - 3.
-Take the second element of the sort, $UTM(TM_2, p_1)$ , then run it for one iteration. - 4.
-Go back to the first element, then run it for one more iteration. - 5.
-Take the third element of the sort, $UTM(TM_1, p_2)$ , then run it for one iteration. - 6.
+Let the ordered pairs $(\operatorname{prot}1, \operatorname{prep}1), (\operatorname{prot}2, \operatorname{prep}1), (\operatorname{prot}1, \operatorname{prep}2), (\operatorname{prot}2, \operatorname{prep}2), (\operatorname{prot}3, \operatorname{prep}1), \ldots$ be the elements of the sort. - 2.
+Take the first element of the sort, $UV(prot_1, prep_1)$ , then run it for one iteration. - Take the second element of the sort, UV(prot2, prep1), then run it for one iteration. - 4.
+Go back to the first element, then run it for one more iteration.

+- 5. Take the third element of the sort, UV(prot1, prep2), then run it for one iteration. - 6.
 Continue with the pattern, performing iterations one by one, with each cycle adding a new element of the sort. - 7.
-Make note of any pair $(TM_i, p_j)$ which halts.
+Make note of any pair $(prot_i, prep_i)$ which halts.

-This scheduling strategy is called dovetailing and allows one to enumerate the domain of a universal Turing machine recursively, without getting stuck by any singular program that may not halt.
+This scheduling strategy is called dovetailing and allows one to enumerate the domain of a universal Turing machine recursively (or in this case that of a Universal Verifier), without getting stuck by any singular program that may not halt.
 Progress will eventually be made on all programs... thus producing a recursive enumeration.

 Dovetailing is of course a simple/non-creative approach to the scientific method.
 The point here was only to show existence of such an algorithm, not to find the optimal one.
+This will be done in the following section.

-2.2 Axiomatic Model of Physics
+2.4 Axiomatic Model of Physics

 Typically in science, one notes a new observation, then postulates an axiomatic basis able to account for said observation, extract predictions, falsify some, and finally refine the basis.
 But here, we have constructed a formal system of science.
 Does our construction offer us more powerful tools to derive fundamental physics?
 The theory that we are about to present is both exceedingly simple and also quite complete, and thus is remarkably at the end of two extremes.
 However, perhaps as a victim of its own axiomatic simplicity, it can be difficult to understand why it works so simply, why it works so completely and, last but not least, why it works at all, and thus challengingly runs counters to many's intuitions and expectations.
-We advise the reader to read this part, read the main result, then read this part again, and perhaps repeat the process as needed, as it significantly helps train one's intuition to accommodate the new information, the techniques and the strategies that are at play in this derivation.
+We advise the reader to read this part, read the main result, then read this part again, and perhaps repeat the process as needed, as it significantly helps train and re-train one's intuition to accommodate the new information, the techniques and the strategies that are at play in this derivation.

-The base space of the fundamental physics derived here-in coincide with a coalescence of three mathematically related but philosophically distinct concepts: the Universal Turing Machine, the Universal Constructor and the Universal Verifier, and thus are able to account for all construction and verification rules whether physical, simulated or mathematical and over all possible knowledgebearing states.
+The base space of the fundamental physics derived here-in coincide with a coalescence of three mathematically related but philosophically distinct concepts: the Universal Turing Machine, the Universal Constructor and the Universal Verifier, and thus are able to account for all construction and verification rules whether physical, simulated or mathematical and over all possible knowledge-bearing states of any system.
 This setup will allow us to derive fundamental physics under incredibly strong claims of comprehensiveness.
-This level of proof exceeds anything else available in the present arsenal of physics that the author is aware of.
+This level of proof exceeds anything else available in the present arsenal of physics that the author is aware of integrated into the formalism.
+Whereas here, is it the only element that we define, and is sufficient by itself to entail the totality of fundamental physics.
+It is the system's only axiom: